qnikst/ghc-timings-report/README.markdown

 (Note this section will likely always be outdated despite all efforts to keep it up to date, sorry for that)

+Root of the report files is file:

+`index.html` that contains links to html file files with summary report for each individual package.
+There are other files as well:

 Report that are generated keeps a ton of -garbage- useful data for each module in all the projects you'll see files: